 Flawed Data Masking Measures

-A key solution for secure data management is data encryption.
+A key solution for securing big data is data encryption.
 But it takes time to implement effectively, so how to keep the data processing speed up (since velocity is one of the five core Vs of Big Data along with variety, volume, value, and veracity)?
 Use these techniques of data encryption at the last stage of data processing to ensure big data security.

 - Data scrambling.
 Input data characters are randomly reorganized and replaced in data storage.